FIameCaster/prism-code-editor/readme.md

 )
 ```

-To avoid layout shifts when the editor loads, you should give the container a fixed height.

 ## Advanced usage

 With little effort, you can fully customize which extensions are added and how they're loaded.
 This won't use a shadow root which makes the editor much easier to style and customize at the expense of potential style collisions.